 What is a rotator cuff injury?

 The rotator cuff is the group of four muscles and their tendons at your shoulder joint.
 They form a cuff around the head of the upper arm bone (the humerus).
-They help the shoulder move.
+They keep the shoulder stable and help it move.

 Rotator cuff injury can range from simple inflammation to tears of the muscles or tendons.
 It is also called rotator cuff syndrome, rotator cuff tear, rotator cuff tendonitis, and shoulder impingement syndrome.